galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 <div class="Manual" markdown="1">

 We now need to find the files relating to each patient.
-Selecting the output {% icon param-file %} **Unzip** tool shows you 53 files in a {% icon param-collection %}.
-We will work with the 10 files associated with our patient.
+Selecting the output {% icon param-file %} **Unzip** tool shows you 53 files in a {% icon param-collection %} dataset collection.
+We will work with the 10 files associated with our target patients.

 > <hands-on-title>Unhiding 10 target files</hands-on-title>
 >